Gooey S’mores Bars

 These s’mores bars have two baking steps.
-First, layer roughly two-thirds of the dough in the pan and bake until the dough is set at slightly cooked through.
+First, layer roughly two-thirds of the dough in the pan and bake until the dough is set and slightly cooked through.

-Then add the chocolate and marshmallow and top with crumbles o the remaining graham cracker cookie dough base.
+Then add the chocolate and marshmallow and top with crumbles of the remaining graham cracker cookie dough base.

 Why do we do this in two layers?
 It’s time for my favorite subject… kitchen chemistry!

 Store-bought marshmallows contain gelatin, which melts at 104 °F. As the marshmallows heat, they expand, creating holes in the structure of the cake or cookies.
 As the sugar melts, it absorbs into the cake batter, resulting in sugary-lined holes in the cake.

 While brownies or cakes with sugary lined holes can be delicious, it’s not what we want for our s’mores bars.
 We want a clear distinct layer of marshmallow!